Category: Medieval

 In Film, Nothing Says Medieval like a Trebuchet

-In Remaking the Middle Ages (2011), Andrew B. R. Elliott coined the term “historicon” to identify a film’s “visual conventions which each aim to evoke to the spectator an element of ‘medievality.’” ((Andrew B. R. Elliott, Remaking the Middles Ages: The Methods of Cinema and History in Portraying the Medieval World (Jefferson: McFarland, 2011), 182.))
-He provides numerous…
+In Remaking the Middle Ages (2011), Andrew B. R. Elliott coined the term “historicon” to identify a film’s “visual conventions which each aim to evoke to the spectator an element of ‘medievality.’”1 He provides numerous examples including knights, castles, and princesses, but obviously there are so many more.2 A moviegoer can see these historicons and immediately associate the…

 • Joan of Arc Fired Cannons, not Trebuchets